 Lunch usually took place between 1 and 3pm each day, and was usually a simple meal like chapati, rice crispies, or ramen type noodles.
 We would have tea again later in the afternoon and then dinner around 8pm- Dal bhat again.
 Though Dal bhat is quite tasty, after a few days we were day dreaming about fruit, vegetables, cold beer and chocolate.
 We made a few trips into town to satisfy these cravings and brought back a refreshing watermelon for everyone to enjoy.
 To eat our meals, the volunteers sat at the table and were always served first, usually by the children.
 The family would eat their meals after saying a prayer.
 They sat on the floor and ate the meals very skillfully with their hands.
 Though they try to keep the dining area clean, we were bombarded by flies each meal and had chickens and baby chicks stepping over our feet while sitting at the table.
 The chickens roamed freely in the house while the other animals had to walk through the house to get to their barn.

 We never ate any meat during our stay.
 Our only protein came from occasional chickpeas or lentils.
 Though this diet is a okay for a week, we read in the International New York Times, Nepali Edition that an alarming high number of Nepalese suffer from malnutrition.
 The article we read, was trying to educate the Nepali readers about how to achieve a balanced diet through a variety of food.
 It's very troubling to know that there is such a high prevalence of malnutrition in Nepal, which can have serious consequences like stunted growth.
 We did notice many small statured people here, though we can't possibly know if this is genetics or a result or malnutrition, which effects as many as 41% of children under 5.
-Read more about the prevalence of malnutrition in Nepal and it's effects,

 We had to be a bit self motivated and find a job to do while working on the farm.
 We thought we would be working to build an orphanage but the family didn’t have the materials, equipment or means available to do so just yet.
 In the future they have many plans to build additional rooms for children as well as a school on their property.
 The most urgent need for the village is consistent access to water for drinking and irrigating, a very expensive project that Gagan hopes to fund-raise for.